Edmonton’s Commuting Times from Sterling’s Communities

 Springate, Spruce Grove

-On the west side in Spruce Grove, the Springate community also offers residents a taste of small-town living without sacrificing any modern conveniences.
-There are major shopping centres, three different rec centres, and even a French-immersion school for your kids to attend.
+On the west side of Spruce Grove, the Springate community offers residents a taste of small-town living without sacrificing any modern conveniences.
+There are major shopping centres, three different rec centres, and even a French immersion school for your kids to attend.
 There’s a lot to love about this community.

-- Driving: The downtown commute from Springate is also 36 minutes.
+- Driving: The downtown commute from Springate is 36 minutes.

 - Public Transit: If you don’t want to deal with the hassle of driving, you can take public transit.
-There’s one route that will take you to the downtown area in a little more than an hour.
+There’s one route that will take you to the downtown area in a little over an hour.

 Despite being in the busy West Edmonton area, the Uplands has a quiet and secluded feel.
 You can enjoy a great view from your windows and plenty of space for your kids to play.